SumoLogic/sumologic-documentation/docs/manage/field-extractions/edit-field-extraction-rules.md

 # Edit Field Extraction Rules

 :::important
-You need the **Manage field extraction rules** [role capability](../Users-and-Roles/Manage-Roles/05-Role-Capabilities.md "Role Capabilities") to edit a field extraction rule.
+You need the **Manage field extraction rules** [role capability] (../Users-and-Roles/Manage-Roles/05-Role-Capabilities.md "Role Capabilities") to edit a field extraction rule.
 :::

 Changes to Field Extraction Rules are implemented immediately.
 Additionally, you can save a copy of a rule and make edits to the new version of the rule without making any changes to the original rule.